slowernews/archi-project/README.md

 Gerbil-project
 ==============

-Gerbil-project, is an ultra-simple system (based on [Hamster-GTD](http://github.com/we-build-dreams/hamster-gtd)) polished to meet the specific needs of my (your) architectural team.
+Gerbil-project, is an ultra-simple system (based on [Hamster-GTD](http://github.com/we-build-dreams/hamster-gtd)) polished to meet the specific needs of an architectural team.

-**Mantras:**
+*MANTRAS:*

-- *ultra-simple system with an easy learning curve for newbies:* newbies don't need to deal with all project files - in large projects there is no time to explain all complexity - so every project has a folder with project managing related files.
+- *ultra-simple system with an easy learning curve for newbies:* newbies don't need to deal with all project files - in large projects there is no time to explain all complexity - so every project has a subproject with project managing related files.
-- *dynamic:* every project is different so nesting complexity will be adapted to each project (but always following general rules).<sup>1</sup>
+- *dynamic:* every project is different so nesting complexity will be adapted to every project (but always following general rules).<sup>1</sup>

 ###So, how can you start?